ndcrd/godot_sfx_manager/README.md

 <img width="1280" height="720" alt="Untitled" src="https://github.com/user-attachments/assets/5591f570-edc8-4143-8dcc-b1b5153815a2" />

 # Easy SFX Manager for Godot Engine 4.x.
-  This is a manager for utilizing positional and indirectional audio in 3D projects.
+This is a manager for utilizing positional and non-positional audio in 3D projects.
 Written in GdScript and planned to be updated with time as C++ GdExtension.
 Current iteration is a very basic, robust solution to use as Singleton or as a scene Node based on user scenario.

 ## Features
   - Audio Players:
     *  3D Audio
-    * Indirectional audio
+    *  Non-positional audio
+    *  Positional and Non-positional player management
   - Sound collections:
     *  Audio Libraries
     *  SFX Presets
   - SFX:
     *  One Shot play
+    *  Multi Stage SFX
+    *  Quick sfx functions (play 3d audio, play random audio, etc.)

 ## Planned
   *  Persistent audio (such as: bg music, looping sfx, ambient sounds)
-  * Better audio player management (public audio player manipulation, signals)
+  *  Better audio  management (Bus and Bus fx management, ​ signals)
-  * Bus and Bus fx management

 ## How to start
   ### Create manager scene: